HubDub/Angular2Tutorial/README.md

-This is an Angular 2 Heroes tutorial from [angular.io](https://angular.io) this angular 2 app uses typescript and bootstrap.
+This is an Angular 2 Heroes tutorial from [angular.io](https://angular.io) this angular 2 app uses typescript, bootstrap, tslint.
 To start I cloned down the quickstart repo on github as noted below:

 # Angular QuickStart Source